jantman/blog/content/2015/02/rspec-matcher-for-hash-item-value.md

 are running, and even make live HTTP requests agsinst it.

 One part of this was making live HTTP requests (from inside ServerSpec / [rspec](http://rspec.info/)) and checking HTTP response headers.
-Unfortunately, rspec doesn't have a nice, clean way to make assertions about a hash item.
+Unfortunately, RSpec doesn't have a nice, clean way to make assertions about a hash item.

 So, I wrote a little Ruby Gem to do this, [rspec-matcher-hash-item](https://github.com/jantman/rspec-matcher-hash-item).
 At the moment it just